-In today’s digital world, the need of the buyers is evolving.
-In a recent webinar held by Streamz, Mary Shea from Forrester talked about how buyers want to connect more authentically with the product.
+In today’s digital world, the need of buyers is evolving.
+In a recent webinar held by Streamz about scaling Sales Readiness, Mary Shea from Forrester talked about how buyers want to connect more authentically with the product.

 So, what makes up a perfect salesperson in today’s times?
 It’s not merely the talent to sell anymore.
 The perfect salesperson needs to be supplemented with the right behaviour, skills, and framework to engage buyers in meaningful “high-value” conversations.
 This requires thinking beyond traditional sales training; it requires sales readiness.